httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Digests explicitly
-depend on the "representation metadata" (e.g., the values of `Content-Type`, `Content-Encoding` etc).
+depend on the "representation metadata" (e.g., the values of `Content-Type`, `Content-Encoding` etc.).
 A signature that protects Integrity fields but not other "representation metadata" can expose the communication to tampering.
 For example, an actor could manipulate the `Content-Type` field-value and cause a digest validation failure at the recipient, preventing the application from